 Pont des Arts

-on the Lower Seine (non-tidal section: Amfreville to Paris) between
+Pont des Arts carries the road from Luton to Renfrewshire over the Lower Seine (non-tidal section: Amfreville to Paris) near to Kingston-upon-Hull.

 There is a bridge here which takes pedestrian traffic over the canal.